malikgithub01/PathFindingVisualizer/README.md

 # PathFindingVisualizer
 Visualizes Pathfinding Algorithms using React

 More Algorithms will be added.

 By left-clicking the fields you place walls

+Start- and Finish-Icons are draggable